bsc-pm-ompss-at-fpga/nanos6-fpga/README.md

 The throttle mechanism requires a valid installation of Jemalloc, which is a scalable multi-threading memory allocator.
 Hence, the runtime system must be configured with the ``--with-jemalloc`` option.
-Although the throttle feature is disabled by default, it can be enabled and tunned at runtime through the following configuration variables:
+Although the throttle feature is disabled by default, it can be enabled and tuned at runtime through the following configuration variables:

 * `throttle.enabled`: Boolean variable that enables the throttle mechanism. **Disabled** by default.
 * `throttle.tasks`: Maximum absolute number of alive childs that any task can have.
 It is divided by 10 at each nesting level.
 By default is 5.000.000.